chrismendis/stylelint-declaration-use-variable/README.md

 #### Custom function support

-Passing an object with properties `comparison` and `functionNames` will check the variable *or* custom function usage for all matching properties of `comparison`.
+Passing an object with properties `props` and `functionNames` will check the variable *or* custom function usage for all matching properties of `props`.

 ```js
 // .stylelintrc